 If you are a niche magazine, how can you tap into networks of loyalists?
-The magazine mantra has always seemed to feel like people need to come to you, because you’re the “real” authority on topics.
-You spend more on photos, and on articles, and on fact-checking.
+The magazine mantra has always seemed to feel like people need to come to you because you’re the “real” authority on topics.
+You spend more on photos, and on articles, and fact-checking.
 But if you’re not where your people are, you won’t be seen.

 This rationale goes long beyond attracting new subscribers, it also applies to retaining your loyal subscribers.
 Creating an inclusive community and being an extroverted publication rather than an introverted (come to me on my platform) publication is the best way to build a magazine audience.

 You will see the ebb and flow of any business, especially in subscriptions, and as was once taught by the Buddha, “whatever has the nature of arising, has the nature of ceasing.”
 Keep your engagement continuous and with intent, in order to keep a continuous flow of subscriptions and renewals.